 Every civilization has its myths; great stories of gods and mankind that have been passed down, enduring over time.
 Through theatre we can pass on these myths, capturing their purpose and significance in the present.
 In this interdisciplinary course we take a critical look at mythology, identifying what roles myths hold in different cultures, past and present, and their social importance.
 We will ask "What is myth?", "What purposes do myths serve?”, and “How does performance help us to see or know these stories anew?"
 We will study Greek, Norse, Eastern, and Western mythology, identifying important cultural markers, patterns, roles and conflicts, and create our own stories from these findings.
 Students will collaborate on a new theatrical work, weaving classical myths with these modern interpretations, presented through live performance.
 Grants: Honors Interdisciplinary 1IN/1PA Cr.; Terms: T3: Forms: IV or V; Prereqs: Completion of any 300 level art class

 Life of Galileo explores the complex relationships among faith, reason, and the social responsibility of the scientist.
 This play becomes a catalyst for our examination of the real-world conflicts between the intellectual and authority, science and politics, the Church and the State, all of which both Galileo and the playwright, Bertolt Brecht, struggled with through their lives.
-In addition to investigating the scientific and historical context of Galileo’s paradigm-shifting discoveries, we will explore Brecht’s concepts of Theatre of Alienation and its impact on the development of modern theatre.
-Our exploration will include a field-trip to NYC to view a performance in the style known as Brechtian Theatre.
-The culmination of our experience will be research projects based on performance studies and written analysis of a chosen “radical thinker”.
+In addition to investigating the drama of the scientific and historical context of Galileo’s paradigm-shifting discoveries, we will explore Brecht’s concepts of Theatre of Alienation and its impact on the development of modern theatre.
+Our exploration will also include the study of performances in the style known as Brechtian Theatre.
+The culmination of our experience will be projects based on performance studies and written analysis of a chosen “radical thinker”.
 Grants: Honors Interdisciplinary 1IN/1PA Cr.; Terms: T1; Forms: IV or V; Prereqs: Completion of any 300 level art class

 This interdisciplinary course will explore the varieties of religious experience through the study of religious and spiritual autobiography beginning with Sacred Journey by Frederick Buechner ’43.
 We will study the autobiographies of those as distinct as Augustine and Malala, Rumi and Frank Lloyd Wright, Hildegard and Michelle Obama, Aldo Leopold and James Cone, an eclectic group, for certain, that will be approached thematically: classics, social activists, mystics, radicals, and naturalists.
 We will consider the question of spiritual autobiography through the arts: John Coltrane's "A Love Supreme" is one example and Octavio Solis' Retablos is another.
 The title of this course is taken from William James’ Gifford Lectures delivered at the University of Edinburgh in 1902, in which he developed a way of examining religious experience.
 We will read portions of James’ work in order to apply his manner of analysis.
 We will also read William Zinsser’s Writing About Your Life to deepen our ability to write excellent, concrete, imaginative narrative.
 The final project is a spiritual autobiography, where creativity is encouraged.
 Grants: Honors Interdisciplinary 1IN/1RP Cr.; Terms: T2; Forms: IV or V; Prereqs: Any 400 or 500 level Religion and Philosophy (RP) course